 Have you ever heard the saying “don’t let the future steal your present?”

-Try these five tips to help you stay present: ⠀
+Try these five tips to help you stay in present moment: ⠀

 1. Conduct a “What if?” detox

 The words “What if?” can be very powerful and can often lead to creating your own narratives about what may happen in the future.
 Most worries, anxieties, and fears start with “What if…?”.
 What if I catch the COVID-19 virus?
 What if I fall very ill?
 What if I lose my job?
 What if I can’t pay my rent?
 What if the economy does not recover?
 If not properly harnessed, all of these “What if’s?” can destroy your confidence and ability to stay present.

 Try replacing “What if” with “I can” or “I will”, to help you stay focused on what you can control.
 For example: “I will practice social distancing and wash my hands regularly to mitigate the risk of me becoming ill.”

 Practicing mindfulness means being more in tune with your thoughts and emotions and recognizing what your body needs.
 Focusing on your breath will draw you back to the present moment.
 This allows you to more effectively communicate whatyou are thinking and how you are feeling with others, which helps minimize your anxious thoughts.
 Listen to what your body is telling you and give it what it needs.
 If it is feeling run down, rest.
 Maybe you need fresh air or a glass of water.